 For Mac Users:

-- Install the iTunes to get the IOS crash logs, you can download iTunes from https://www.imore.com/how-install-itunes-12-windows-10.
+- Install iTunes to get the IOS crash logs, you can download iTunes from https://www.imore.com/how-install-itunes-12-windows-10.

 - Connect your device to Mac.

-- A sheet will appear which display the crash logs to get the device.
+- A sheet will appear which displays the crash logs to get the device.

-- Click on the left column to view the crash logs and if you want to view in detail, you need to see on the right.
+- Click on the left column to view the crash logs and if you want to view them in detail, you need to see them on the right.

 Find the crash logs on the IOS mobile: